hekar/dotfiles/README.md

 dotfiles
 ==========

-These are my dotfiles.
-Have not changed the repository name, because many machines are pointed to this repository.

 I primarily use Fedora.
 OSes other than Fedora are not well tested.

-Loosely supports the following Linux distributions:
+Supports the following Linux distributions:

 1. [Fedora](https://getfedora.org/)
 1. [OpenSUSE](https://www.opensuse.org/)